totalspectrum/spin2cpp/doc/general.md

 ## Warnings

 Listed below are warnings which may be enabled on the command line or on a per-function basis.
-One may also specify `-Wall` to enable all warnings.
+One may also specify `-Wall` to enable all warnings, or `-Wnone` to disable all warnings. `all`, `none`, and the flags below may also be combined.

 ### Per-function control of warnings